ISAIAH

 CHAPTER 63

-1. a.
-A mighty force covered in blood. b.
-This is God taking vengeance on His people.
+1. A mighty force covered in blood.
+This is God taking vengeance against the enemies of His people.

-4. He remembered how the people called on Him before and how He had led them.
+3. God remembered how the people called on Him before and how He had led them in the days of Moses.

 CHAPTER 64

-2. Those who wait on God and rejoice in doing good.
+1. God helps and comes to those who know and wait on Him and who rejoice in doing good.

 CHAPTER 65

-2. We will live a long time as the days of a tree.
+2. In the New Jerusalem people will live a long time, as the days of a tree.
+If someone dies at a hundred years old they will be considered accursed.

 CHAPTER 66

-1. The poor and the humble person who trembles at the word of God.
+1. God looks to help the poor and the humble person who trembles at the word of God.

-2. They were still sinning against God at the same time they did their righteous rituals.
+2. The people were full of hypocrisy; full of sin at the same time they did their righteous rituals.
+(Ezekiel 23:39)